Nishitama District, Tokyo

-Historically, the cities of Ōme, Fussa, Hamura, and Akiruno were part of Nishitama District but these have broken off from the district after they were elevated to city status.
+Historically, the cities of Ōme, Fussa, Hamura, and Akiruno were parts of Nishitama District but these were broken off from the district after they were elevated to city status.

 Education

-Each of the towns and villages operate separate public elementary and junior high school systems.
+Each of the towns and villages operates separate public elementary and junior high school systems.

 Tokyo Metropolitan Government Board of Education operates Mizuho Nougei High School in Mizuho.

 The school district also operates the following high schools in nearby Ōme: